CenturyBoys/meeseeks-singleton/README.md

 Did you need help?
 Call meeseeks from a single box from anywhere

 This is meeseeks a single class to do singletons.
-In the core meeseeks is a class decorator that allowed you to have a global singleton scope or a specialized one, some configurations can be used to give more flexibility for your code.
+In the core meeseeks is a class decorator that allows you to have a global singleton scope or a specialized one, some configurations can be used to give more flexibility to your code.

 # Scopes

-The scope can be global that means your configuration and your singletons can be called anywhere inside your code, or specialized one that in other wize you create meeseeks object (OnlyOne) and this object will have your configuration and singleton
+The scope can be global that means your configuration and your singletons can be called anywhere inside your code, or specialized one, that is otherwise you create meeseeks object (OnlyOne) and this object will have your configuration and singletons

 ### Global